The Marian Conspiracy

 An enigmatic inscription VM.
 One of the mysterious trail of clues leading to the secret location of Mary’s grave.

-The church of St Mary at Llanerchymedd.
+The church of St Mary in the village of Llanerchymedd, Wales.
 A letter written by St Augustine to the Pope in 597 suggests that this was where Mary was buried.

 A solitary stone beside a holy spring at Llanerchymedd.
 Does this mark the grave of the Virgin Mary?

 What became of the Virgin Mary after the Crucifixion is one of the greatest mysteries of the Bible.
 The New Testament tells us almost nothing: not where she lived, nor where or how she died.
-The Marian Conspiracy is Graham Phillips’ personal quest to solve this fascinating enigma.
+The Marian Conspiracy is Graham’s personal quest to solve this fascinating enigma.

 Marian devotion - the veneration of the Virgin Mary - became a central theme of Church theology from early Christian times.
 Although it appears nowhere in the Bible, the tradition of the Assumption - Mary’s bodily ascension into heaven - was accepted by many Christians as historical fact.
-However, some Christians continued to believe that Mary had died naturally and had been buried in a tomb in Jerusalem’s valley of Jehosaphat, while others said that her final resting place was in the Roman ruins of Ephesus in Turkey.
+However, some Christians continued to believe that Mary had died naturally and had been buried in a tomb in Jerusalem’s valley of Jehosaphat (see here), while others said that her final resting place was in the Roman ruins of Ephesus in Turkey (see here).
 For centuries the issue of Mary’s tomb continued to divide theologians.